Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

-We provide an optimization approach for finding the largest inscribed rectangle in any given direction, i.e. aligned to any rotated axes, in a convex set.
-The following theorem states the main result of this section. \begin{thm} For a compact convex set, $C \subset \mathbb{R}^2$ defined by $n$ convex inequalities, the MAAIR regarding the perpendicular axes in any given direction can be found in $\mathcal{O}(n \sqrt{n} (\log n +2L))$ time. \end{thm} \begin{proof} Let's assume, without loss of generality, that $C$ is a convex polygon.
+In this section we provide an optimization approach for finding the largest inscribed rectangle in any given direction, i.e. aligned to any rotated axes, in a convex set.
+The following theorem states the main result of this section. \begin{thm} For a compact convex set, $C \subset \mathbb{R}^2$ defined by $n$ convex inequalities, a $(1-\varepsilon)$--approximation to the MAAIR regarding the perpendicular axes in any given direction can be found in $\mathcal{O}(n \sqrt{n} \log \frac{n}{\varepsilon})$ time. \end{thm} \begin{proof} Let's assume, without loss of generality, that $C$ is a convex polygon.
 The problem (\ref{mod:MAIR_Parametric_GivenDirection}) can be expanded as

 where $P\in \mathbb{R}^{n\times 2}$ and $b\in \mathbb{R}^n$ are the given characterizations of the convex polygon $C$.
 Putting $t=0$ gives the MAAIR with respect to the regular (non-rotated) axes.
 The assumption of $C$ being a polygon is not restrictive since problem (\ref{model-10}) can be defined similarly for any other closed and bounded convex set that can be defined with a ``finite'' number of convex inequalities.